-Licensed practical nurses (LPN) who are accepted into the Clinical component may receive credit for NUR 1800 (Fundamentals of Nursing) by earning a score of Level 2 or better on the ATI Proctored RN Fundamentals 2013 Exam.
-These candidates may receive credit for NUR 1700 by achieving a grade of "B" or better on the NUR 1700 final examination.
+Licensed practical nurses (LPN) who are accepted into the Clinical Component may receive credit for NUR 1800 (Fundamentals of Nursing) by earning a score of Level 2 or better on the ATI Proctored RN Fundamentals Exam.
+These candidates may receive credit for NUR 1700 (Calculations for Medication Administration) by achieving a grade of "B" or better on the Department of Nursing's NUR 1700 examination.
 Candidates wishing to earn these credits by examinations must meet with the Department Chairperson.